graezykev/dev-container/part-3.md

   postgres-data:
 ```

-`postgres-data` is the name, that's what we use in `postgres-data:/var/lib/postgresql/data` (also seperate by the colon), this valume is mounted to container `postgres`'s path `/var/lib/postgresql/data`.
+`postgres-data` is the name, that's what we use in `postgres-data:/var/lib/postgresql/data` (also separated by the colon), this volume is mounted to container `postgres`'s path `/var/lib/postgresql/data`.

 Creating a virtual volume enables the persistence of the database data and the ability to share between multiple applications.

-Let's say, for some reason you may delete the container `postgres`, but the data save in the volume `postgres-data` still exist and is reusable when you recreate another database with the same volume.
+Let's say, for some reason, you may delete the container `postgres`, but the data saved in the volume `postgres-data` still exists and is reusable when you create another database with the same volume.

 ### 4. Environment variables